googleinterns/bizview-semi-supervised-learning/Supervised_learning/README.md

 The model utilized transfer learning that is pretrained on 'Imagenet', and further tuned on the streetview dataset.

 ## Results:
-Here are the reusults trained on streetview dataset, for more info on the dataset, reference to the README under Mixmatch/streetview_dataset.
+Here are the results trained on streetview dataset.
+For more info on the dataset, reference to the README under Mixmatch/streetview_dataset.

 | Dataset           | Labels | Image Size | Learning Rate | Batch Size | Dropout | Pretrained | Accuracy |
 |-------------------|--------|------------|---------------|------------|---------|------------|----------|